reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_02.md

     This code loads the data from the sales.csv file that was ingested by the **Copy Data** activity, applies some transformation logic, and saves the transformed data as a **managed table** - appending the data if the table already exists.

-5. Verify that your notebooks looks similar to this, and then use the **&#9655; Run all** button on the toolbar to run all of the cells it contains.
+5. Verify that your notebooks look similar to this, and then use the **&#9655; Run all** button on the toolbar to run all of the cells it contains.

     ![Screenshot of a notebook with a parameters cell and code to transform data.](./Images/notebook.png)